medcomdk/MedComLandingPage/docs/assets/documents/GeneralGovernanceFHIRStandards.md

 The narrative text **SHALL** include a human-readable representation of every data element marked with the Obligation code **SHALL:in-narrative**.

-Obligations in FHIR define actor-specific requirements in an Implementation Guide to express conformance expectations.
+Obligations ('O' red marking) in FHIR define actor-specific requirements in an Implementation Guide to express conformance expectations.
 The code “SHALL:in-narrative” indicates that the referenced data element must be represented in the human-readable narrative of the resource.
 An Actor represents a defined role in an exchange, and obligations are applied to actors to indicate their specific responsibilities.
 The narrative **SHALL** provide a human-readable summary of the essential elements and **SHALL NOT** replicate the full structured content.

 All MedCom FHIR resources **SHALL** include a narrative in the `[resource].text`-element (even though it is not marked with 1..1 cardinality in the Implementation Guide), except the Bundle resources.
 Since the Bundle itself does not carry clinical meaning, its content must be understood by reviewing the individual resources inside the Bundle.